 From running lifts to making hot chocolate, energy is a vital resource for Big Sky Resort.
-We're pushing to be more efficient in our energy usage from the smallest to largest implementations.
+We're pushing to be more efficient in our energy usage from the smallest to largest implementations

-Clean Energy Operations
+Clean Energy Chairlift Operations

 Solar-Powered Beacon Checkers in the High Alpine